Carrie Underwood’s Story About Her ‘Spooky’ First Job Will Give You Chills

 “My boss would randomly tell people that would come in that I was his daughter.
 He’s like, ‘Doesn’t she look like me?
 This is my daughter.’
 I’m like, ‘I don’t really know what to do, because if I’m like, ‘No I’m not,’ then I’m going to get fired,” Underwood continued.

-The singer went on to add that everything about the job was “spooky,” and that she didn’t like the vibe she got while working there.
+The singer went on to add that everything about the job was “spooky” and that she didn’t like the vibe she got while working there.
 Carrie claimed that she only lasted about one month before quitting the gig and moving on to something a little less out of a horror movie.

 Things sure have changed for Underwood over the years.
-After winning American Idol she went on to become one of country music’s biggest entertainers with songs such as “Before He Cheats,” “Jesus Take The Wheel,” and “Cry Pretty.”
+After winning American Idol, she went on to become one of country music’s biggest entertainers with songs such as “Before He Cheats,” “Jesus Take the Wheel,” and “Cry Pretty.”

 As previously reported by The Inquisitr, Carrie was recently announced as one of CMT’s artists of the year for 2019, and she’ll be honored on the show, which airs October 16 at 8 p.m.

-However, Underwood won’t be able to be there in person, so she’ll perform via live feed from her concert in Cleveland, Ohio instead.
+However, Underwood won’t be able to be there in person, so she’ll perform via live feed from her concert in Cleveland, Ohio, instead.

-Upon hearing the news of Carrie’s latest honor, her fans were thrilled for her, and took to Instagram to share their well wishes, revealing that the accolade was well deserved.
+Upon hearing the news of Carrie’s latest honor, her fans were thrilled for her and took to Instagram to share their well wishes, revealing that the accolade was well-deserved.

 Meanwhile, fans can keep up with Carrie Underwood’s life and career by following the singer on her social media accounts.